timlindeberg/tlang/documentation/4_SignificantWhiteSpace.md

 println(a)
 ```

-Statements can also be ended with a semicolon but it's not generally recommended:
+Statements can also be ended with a semicolon but that is generally not recommended:

 ```tlang
 Def F() =